unmilan1999/ratings-prediction-based-on-book-reviews/README.md

 This dataset contains 900000 book reviews from about 25,475 books and 18,892 users , which is a review subset for spoiler detection, where each book/user has at least one associated spoiler review.
 The ratings are from 1 to 5.

+# Modules used

+1. Numpy
+2. Pandas
+3. Sklearn
+4. Tensorflow/Keras

+# Steps involved for the analysis

+1. Loading and understanding the dataset.
+2. Preprocessing the text using sklearn.
+3. Selecting the target and features.
+In this case, our *target* is the **ratings** since we have to predict it and *feature* is the **reviews** column.
+4. Before making the predictive models, we split the whole data into train and test set.